lawrennd/old_talks/_ml/includes/graphical-models.md

 \includepng{../slides/diagrams/bayes-net-diagnosis}{50%}{negate}

-\notes{To capture the complexity in the interelationship between the data the graph becomes more complex, and less interpretable.}
+\notes{To capture the complexity in the interelationship between the data, the graph itself becomes more complex, and less interpretable.}
 \endif